pocomane/brewed-in-the-apocalypse/bita.md

 TODO list:

 - Rewrite the examples addressing the Character, not the Player
-- Some ambientation playbook must be added.
+- Some setting playbook must be added.
 - Some examples must be written.
 - The content must be made more concise in various point.
 - All the english text must be revised.